 SGS Canada also conducted a pilot plant program in early 2017 on two samples from the Rose project (Rose and Rose South).
 The main objective of the pilot plant program was to generate spodumene concentrate for testing in a lithium carbonate pilot plant which was conducted by Outotec in Germany and Finland.
-Secondary objectives were to prove metallurgical performance on a continuous pilot scale and to generate metallurgical and operating data for further studies.
+The metallurgical performance on a continuous pilot scale and to generate metallurgical and operating data for further studies.
 The spodumene pilot plant demonstrated the robustness of the design process.